april19833/currency-1.5/contracts/README.md

    The efficient implementation of this system does have one issue at the moment, which is Random Inflaiton.
 1 potential issue while we still have random inflation.
 If there is an ongoing Merkle challenge and the single snapshot changes, the proposer can get rugged.
 There are two simple mitigation strategies for this

-   1. Proposers can't propose random inflation if a snapshot is occurring soon (would require linkage between EcoGovernance and Inflation contract, which is unideal)
+   1. Proposers can't propose random inflation if a snapshot is occurring soon (would require linkage between CommunityGovernance and Inflation contract, which is unideal)
    2. Inform proposers they will get rugged, and adjust the supervisor to not challenge if snapshot is coming up (prefer this)

 Furthermore, tracking voting power is becoming opt-in for ECO 1.5.
 This further reduces the cost for mainnet transfers and swaps unless an individual chooses to do so.